FRSOURCE/tiny-carousel/packages/docs/guide/usage.md

 </ExampleSection>
 <!-- textlint-enable -->

-That’s the most basic usage.
-Vue integration allows you to do much more than that!

-TinyCarousel component allows you to use any of the Tiny Carousel plugins, access carousel instance directly or change the carousel root element`s tag name to something custom.
-Let’s try it out in the next example:
+In the more advanced usage example let’s see how you can use any of the Tiny Carousel plugins, access carousel instance directly or change the carousel root element`s tag name to something custom:

 <!-- textlint-disable -->
 <ExampleSection
-    title="Example of advanced usage of the Tiny Carousel Vue integration" description="This example shows how to access carousel API, add plugins to your Tiny Carousel instance and change carousel element to something custom - like 'section'" default-tab="js"
+    title="Example of advanced usage of the Tiny Carousel Vue integration with Vue 2" description="This example shows how to access carousel API, add plugins to your Tiny Carousel instance and change carousel element to something custom - like 'section'" default-tab="js"
     height="450px"
+    :tags="['vue','vue2']"
 >
   <template slot="html">
 &lt;div id="app"&gt;&lt;/div&gt;